fortran-lang/fortran-lang.org/_posts/2020-12-01-Fortran-Newsletter-December-2020.md

 * [#156](https://github.com/fortran-lang/fortran-lang.org/pull/156):
-Updates to the mini-book on building Fortran programs, including the addition of short guides on meson and CMake.
+Updates to the mini-book on building Fortran programs, including the addition of short guides on Meson and CMake.
 You can read the mini-book [here](https://fortran-lang.org/learn/building_programs).
 * [#169](https://github.com/fortran-lang/fortran-lang.org/pull/169):
 Add PSBLAS to the package index.